GBOL67/House_Sales_in_King_Count_USA/README.md

 ## CONCLUSION
 A comprehensive analysis of house prices in King County was done leveraging various features to develop a predictive model.
 The model demonstrated that the square footage of living space is the most significant predictor of house prices, while the duration since construction had a negative impact.
 The refined model, using cross-validation, achieved an R-squared value of 0.86317220221015, indicating a good fit and reliability in predicting house prices.

-The close R-squared values of the linear regression model and the Ridge regression model suggest that the dataset is well-structured with strong linear relationships between the features and the target variable.
-The limited presence of multicollinearity and the small regularization parameter for Ridge regression indicate that the linear regression model was already performing well.
-Therefore, the Ridge regression model only provided a marginal improvement by slightly adjusting the coefficients to enhance generalization.